Keksuccino/docs_fancymenu/faq.md

 It could also mean that the screen you are customizing is a scrollable screen, which are screens that FancyMenu can't customize by default.

 The third possibility is that it's a screen from a mod that adds elements in a non-Vanilla way, which makes FancyMenu unable to customize these elements.

+### There are weird grey boxes at my Text element.

+These translucent (low opacity) boxes/rectangles can be at the right or bottom edge of your Text element and they are not a bug.
+These are the scroll grabbers of the Text element, since the element is scrollable.

+If you don't want these boxes to be visible, you can either right-click the element and disable scrolling completely OR you can also set the grabber textures to completely transparent ones in the same right-click menu, if you want the element to be still scrollable.